mobile app for building custom feeds

 Fulldive Mobile's evolution between Iteration 1 and Iteration 2

 We prioritized Fulldive as a content aggregator based on people's feedback.
 With this iteration, we completely redesigned the homepage and introduced custom feeds people can make of their favorite content sources.

 Iteration 2 - select screens; I took ownership over the content cards, standardizing the article and video views, and the save/tag function.

-We conducted usability tests again.
+We conducted concept/usability tests again.
 In general, we found that people grasped the product vision quicker than before and had more positive feelings towards the app.
 With a clearer vision, we were able to focus on the information architecture and polishing the details of the app.

 Iteration 3 - various iterations from our rapid iterative testing.
 Through this rapid iterative testing, we were able to try out many solutions from structural to language changes in a short time frame.

 As our product direction crystallized, we moved full force into implementation.
 We crafted interactions in Principle and built a design system to better communicate with our engineers.Read about our Design System

 We got a nice comment from Rahul.
 Thanks, Rahul!